 But hey, we were traveling in the middle of winter after all, one just doesn’t expect to find ice fountains in Charleston; quite truthfully the locals didn’t know what to do with themselves!
 One of the hotel clerks said to us, “I hope it doesn’t snow because we don’t do snow, we can’t drive in it!”
 It was actually pretty funny as she pleaded to Mother Nature to keep the snow to herself.

-We returned home just 2 days shy of 2 full months on the road.
+We returned home just two days shy of two full months on the road.
 Two months!
 We were a bit ahead of schedule because a storm front moved into Moab, UT while we were there.
 We were lucky enough to visit Arches National Park with just a beautiful dusting of snow flurries, but the next day we hit the road and skedaddled outta there!

-We’ve never been gone – from anywhere – for 2 months but I gotta tell ya it was epic!
-The places, the people, the sites, the time on the road, the quiet comfort of driving in silence and getting lost in one’s thoughts, being on the road offers so much if you open your mind to the possibilities.
+We’ve never been gone – from anywhere – for two months but I gotta tell ya it was epic!
+The places, the people, the sites, the time on the road, the quiet comfort of driving in silence and getting lost in one’s thoughts.
+Being on the road offers so much if you open your mind to the possibilities.

 I have a